-Neither is your book is not a place to get revenge.
+Neither is your book a place to get revenge.
 So, if you have some grudge against your 9th-grade teacher and want to get your own back, this is not the place to do it.
-If you really want to feel good about using that anger, you’d be better using it in a fictional piece of writing as fuel for one of your more unpleasant characters.
+If you want to feel good about using that anger, you’d be better off using it in a fictional piece of writing as fuel for one of your more unpleasant characters.

 Everyone has a reason for writing a memoir.
 Work out yours.
 It will help guide you when you feel like giving up.

 Take all of the tips we are giving you on how to write a memoir with a pinch of salt.
-Every writer has their own individual path to walk in order to get to a fully published novel.
-So don’t feel like any are obligatory – all are optional and are meant to guide you and hopefully create the best memoir you can create.
-So if one of them stands out as particularly useful to your process, then go for it.
+Every writer has a path to walk to get to a published novel.
+So don’t feel like any are obligatory – all are optional and are meant to guide you and create the best memoir you can create.
+So if one of them stands out as useful to your process, then go for it.

 Your insights and instincts will guide you much better than any article post can.
-And that is what gives your book your own individual stamp.
-It’s what makes it uniquely you.
+And that is what gives your book your stamp.
+It’s what makes it you.
 So trust yourself.

-If you want a simple plan to get you started, try thinking up three different titles that relate to your theme.
+If you want a simple plan to get you started writing, try thinking up three different titles that relate to your theme.
 Don’t expect any of them to be the final title, but for the sake of writing, pick one.